-- two years for Family Medicine
+- two years for family medicine

 - four to five years for other specialties.

-IMGs must complete supervised clinical training or assessment to meet licensure educational requirements.
+As an IMG, you must complete supervised clinical training or assessment to meet licensure educational requirements.
 The number of places in the assessment programs and postgraduate training system are limited.

 CaRMS and IMG-specific programs are the main points of access to postgraduate training.
 IMG-specific programs also offer assessments.

 The Medical Council of Canada has produced a list of partner organisations.